Five things you need to think about before taking out Life Insurance

 1) Work out what cover you need

 Need to pay Inheritance Tax?
 (IHT) Inheritance tax is a tax on the estate (the property, money and possessions) of someone who’s died.
-Whether you have to pay it depends on a number of factors including the value of the estate.
+Whether the estate is liable depends on a number of factors including the value of the estate.
 For more information https://www.gov.uk/inheritance-tax

 2) Adjust for future inflation

 Inflation typically makes household bills more expensive over time, so it’s worth considering this when looking at the amount of cover you need.
-For example, a pint of milk in 1990 cost 29p and yet today costs around 51% more at 44p*.
+For example, a pint of milk in 2000 cost 35p and yet today costs around 23% more at 42p*.
 There are policies that provide ‘increasing cover’ where the amount payable on death increases each year in line with inflation.

 It’s important to get the right cover that meets your needs.
 Life insurance usually only covers death, so if you want protection that covers your income or illness then you’ll need to consider other protection policies that can do this.

 If you’re not sure what type of insurance you want or what level of cover you might need then an insurance broker can help.
 Some brokers just provide non-advised sales, others will review your circumstances and suggest an insurance product that meets your personal needs.
-Some may charge you for the advice, others may get commission from the lenders once you take a product out – so it’s worth asking them upfront.
+Some may charge you for the advice – so it’s worth asking them upfront.

 *Source: Office for National Statistics, †Money Advice Service